Cingulara/openrmf-docs/docs/index.md

 More information can be found in our <a href="https://www.openrmf.io/doc/OpenRMF-Product-Information.pdf" target="_blank">product PDF</a> on our website.

 ## Architecture
-Below is the top level architecture, drawn via <a href="https://www.draw.io/" target="_blank">Draw.io</a>'s great tool.
+Below is the top level architecture as of version 0.11 and beyond, drawn via <a href="https://www.draw.io/" target="_blank">Draw.io</a>'s great tool.

 ![OpenRMF v0.10 Architecture](/assets/openRMF-Tool-Architecture.png)